aliclark/sensibility/README.md

 ### Attack surface

 One concern is that the attack surface for a distributed system will be the union of the attack surface of the nodes.
 This gives the attacker 3 different configurations to find an vulnerability, not just one.

+So there is some trade-off between diversity for resiliennce, and security by minimising the attack surface.